In my last two posts, I talked about the false security of relying on parental control as a way to keep our teenage kids safe and well behaved.

 5. Emancipate strategically.
 Typically, parents and teens battle over kids’ emerging desires for independence.
 Instead, let’s work with our kids to prepare them for living on their own.
 As I’ve blogged about before, our goal is to raise adults, not kids.

-I’ll flesh out these five intensifiers of influence in future posts!
+I’ll flesh out these five optimizers of influence in future posts!